SKB-CGN/ioBroker.energiefluss/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->
+### **WORK IN PROGRESS**
+- color of the label inside the circle can be changed
+- smoother animation on slower devices
+- number of animation dots selectable

 ### 0.8.5 (2022-08-15)
 - if circle radius changed, adjust the new circles to appear correctly
 - moved percent element up for better layout